Send vaccination records to Student Health Services:

 You will not be allowed to register for classes, even at Red Raider Orientation, until Student Health Services has received and processed documentation showing that you have complied with the following requirement.

-Texas Senate Bill 1107, passed in May 2011, requires all students entering a public, private, or independent institution of higher education in Texas as of January 2012 and thereafter to provide documentation that they have had a meningococcal (bacterial meningitis) vaccine or “booster” dose during the five-year period prior to but no later than ten days before the first day of the first semester they will enter that institution.
+The Texas legislature has changed the Meningitis Vaccination requirements for incoming students to exclude students who are 22 years old and older.
+All other students entering a public, private, or independent institution of higher education in Texas as of January 2012 and thereafter are required to provide documentation that they have had a meningococcal (bacterial meningitis) vaccine or “booster” dose during the five-year period prior to but no later than ten days before the first day of the first semester they will enter that institution.
 Check your shot records.
 You may need another shot to comply.
 Do not submit your documentation until you are admitted.

 International students who are entering Texas Tech must comply with additional medical requirements before they will be allowed to register for classes.